AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-3/dataOrganization.md

 ## Practice It

-You will practice by going back to your firebase assignments project and changing one of or more of the object literals `{}` you put in the database with a schema.
+Prompt 1: You will practice by going back to your firebase assignments project and changing one of or more of the object literals `{}` you put in the database with a schema.
 Go to one of the Previous 1-4 day assignments and create a `Models/schema.js` folder and file create a class that follows your data from a collection and export the class.
 Then import and call that class and input the data like above and use that to put in the database instead of a object literal `{}`.

+prompt 2: Right now in our Restaurant example we are only saving the `restaurantId` when a user picks a restaurant to order from.
+However we are not saving the chosen menu items.
+You have two choices: make another map object to save the item choices in the "User" collection or make a new "transaction" sub-collection of "User" to save all transaction data and chosen menu items.
+Do one of them and explain/think about why you did one over the other.

 ## Additional Resources